pflooky/data-caterer-docs/docs/index.md

     ---

-    Provide optionality for users on their preferred usage of the tool via either Scala, Java or YAML.
+    Can use the tool via either Scala, Java or YAML.
 Connect to data or metadata sources to generate data and validate.

 -   :material-run-fast: __Developer productivity tool__